SAIFI

+Many factors cause power interruptions, including weather, vegetation patterns, and utility practices.
+Utilities can report interruption duration values with major events (such as snowstorms or hurricanes), without major events, or both.

 SAIFI is measured in units of interruptions per customer.

-It is usually measured over the course of a year, and according to IEEE Standard 1366-1998 the median value for North American utilities is approximately 1.10 interruptions per customer.
+According to IEEE Standard 1366-1998 the median value for North American utilities is approximately 1.10 interruptions per customer.